Porth yr Ogof: Deaths

 There have been eleven deaths at Porth yr Ogof since 1957, ten of which occurred in the cold, fast-flowing and 7 m deep Resurgence Pool at the far end of the cave where the Afon Mellte resurges.

 Geological and human history

 'Porth yr Ogof' is Welsh, translated as 'gateway to the cave'.
 The cave lies in the valley of the Afon Mellte and is located in a comparatively narrow band of Carboniferous Limestone.
 Except after periods of heavy rain, the river bed is largely dry downstream of Ystradfellte, the river only rising to the surface again just before the cave.

-The cave has been known to humans for many centuries, but because of the passageway's susceptibility to severe flooding there has been no evidence found of any prehistoric human habitation.
-The cave and its many visible fossils were mentioned in the writings of Edward Lhuyd, and in the 19th century it was mentioned again by the first pioneers of caving.
+The cave and its many visible fossils were mentioned in the writings of Edward Lhuyd, and in the 19th century it was mentioned again by the first pioneers of caving, notably T.A.J.
+Braithwaite as noted in a publication named Caves & Caving circa 1936.